skipperr254/passai-study/ROADMAP.md

 - ✅ Browser back/forward buttons work correctly
 - ✅ Protected routes redirect to login when not authenticated
 - ✅ Navigation between pages is smooth

+#### Notes

+- Created wrapper components in `src/routes/wrappers/` to handle navigation callbacks
+- Used `NavLink` with `isActive` prop for active state styling
+- Auth flow integrated with routing (sign in/up navigates to dashboard)
+- Settings logout navigates back to landing page

 ---